Monday, May 8, 2023

 This happens to me more often than I like to admit: there's a bit of programming magic that I don't understand, and almost never need to use, so I refuse to learn the method behind the magic.
 And on the rare occasions that I do need to use it, I copy-and-tweak some existing code.
-I bet I'm not alone in this tendency.
+I know I'm not alone in this tendency.

 The advantage is that I save a little time by not learning the method behind the magic.